amir-s/dev/README.md

 Run `dev ps` (fuzzy matched to `projects`) to list all the cloned repos you have on your local machine.

+### `dev lan scan`

+Scan your local network for active devices and get a list of IP addresses, MAC addresses and their vendor.
+Plus, it does a reverse mDNS lookup on the IP addresses and shows the local domain if there is any.

+#### arguments

+By default `dev lan scan` groups the devices by vendor.

+- `--no-mac` skip MAC address vendor check.
+- `--no-mdns` skip reverse mDNS lookup.
+- `--list | -l | ls` generates a list sorted by IP address.

+#### configs

+- `lan.scan.lookup.timeout` (default: `3000`ms) the default timeout for reverse mDNS lookup and MAC address vendor check.

 ### `dev config`

 You can set overrides for the configuration of `dev`.
 The configuration files lives in `~/.dev.config.json`.